tkm3d1a/DB-found-webApp/README.md

 # DB-found-webApp
 TODO: Add TOC here for readme
 TODO: Make sure to update [Worklog](#worklog) with each PR or commit
+TODO: Add link for MariaDB install
+TODO: Add instructions for setting up base DB instance
+TODO: User info setup required as well
+TODO: ORM for neede info to be dev

 # Installation information

+TODO: Any dep installs needed to be detailed here

 # Environment information